Description

 The result is a balanced sum of the parts.

-Wood Fired Shino Teapot fired for 32 hours in a wood burning kiln to 2400 degrees F. It has a neutral matte surface with hints of peach, red brown, and yellow ash.
+Wood Fired Teapot fired for 32 hours in a wood burning kiln to 2400 degrees F. It has a rich brown body with decorative slip and creamy golden tan glaze contrast on handle and spout.

 Steep and serve your favorite tea, loose leaf or bagged.
 The spout has a built in “screen”.
 Serve sake if you like.
 The teapot pours smoothly.